Using our libraries

 - Hot food, deliveries and takeaways are not welcome in any our libraries, they are simply too messy and smelly.

-- No one likes a desk hog, there are plenty of study spaces that don't fill up so if you struggle to find a seat take a look through our range of Study spaces or ask a member of staff for recommendations.
+- No one likes a desk hog, there are plenty of study spaces that don't fill up, so if you're struggling to find a seat take a look through our range of Study spaces, ask a member of staff for recommendations or use the Find a study seat service to see which spaces are quieter.

 - If you need to work in a group we completely understand - and that is why we have Group Study Spaces!
 Students can reserve up to 2 hours of group study space a day, just remember to have the space ready for the next person before the end of your slot and to please cancel your booking if you are unable to make it.